 Participants requiring housing will stay at the Hotel arranged by the YMCA Youth in Government program.
 Delegations needing housing will stay at the Conference Hotel.

-- Participants will be housed in groups of 4 per room, advisors will give list to Program Director, working together to create the best housing arrangements.
+working together to create the best housing arrangements.
 Requesting less than 4 per room will incur a high cost for rooms that will be assessed to the students and school

 The agreements is binding and by registering and attending the conference participants and advisors are agreeing to follow the policies and procedures spelled out.
 It is not the intent of this agreement to punish an entire delegation for the actions of a few.
 Delegations must be aware that serious violations may lead to groups not being able to participate.
 All participants must be aware, that serious violations of this agreement could lead the program to lose of the use of the State House facilities.